jethrodaniel/whatup/docs/hw/inital_design.md

   whatup client connect         # Connects a new client instance to a server whatup client help [COMMAND]  # Describe subcommands or one specific subcommand

-$ whatup client help start
+$ whatup client help connect

 Usage:
   whatup client connect